dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 ```

 #### Exercise 4.
 Using DOM objects dynamically
-Sometime you will need to create and add DOM objects after the page is loaded.
+Sometimes you will need to create and add DOM objects after the page is loaded.
 When you create a DOM object it will need to be added to the document `node` by inserting or appending (which is the same as adding it to the HTML hierarchy)

 a.
 Modify your problem in Exercise 3 to append a new row to the table when the table is clicked on.
 Start by putting `onclick="new_row = this.appendChild(document.createElement('tr'));` in the `<tbody>` element of the table to create and add a new row element to the table.
 After this, add `new_cell = this.appendChild(document.createElement('td'));`  to add a cell element to the new row.
 Use the `new_cell` reference to set the `innerHTML` of the cell to `xxx`.
 Check that this works by clicking the table a few times.
 Now use a loop to add the same number of`<td>` objects to the new row object as the first row in the table (you can get this number from the tbody object using `.rows[0].cells.length`).